FRIENDS Kick-Off-Meeting, Città di Castello – Italy

 - TM teaching centres providing on-going assistance and continuous support to promote the expansion of the project on a wider European scale

-- Project partners maintaining and updating their channels of dissemination such as websites, Facebook pages and YouTube channels in English, Portuguese, Dutch, French, Spanish and Italian for the exploitation of FRIENDS results in other contexts
+- Project partners maintaining and updating their channels of dissemination such as websites, Facebook pages and YouTube channels in English, Portuguese, Dutch, French, Spanish and Italian for the expansion of FRIENDS results in other contexts